Jim Musick: Sheriff's Deputy

 While still a professional football player, Jim Musick began working in the offseason as a deputy for the Orange County Sheriff's Department, which was headquartered in his hometown of Santa Ana, California.
 After retirement from the NFL, Musick took up law enforcement full-time, except for a period during World War II when he served as a US Marine officer.

 Sheriff of Orange County, California

 In 1946, Musick won election to the first of seven consecutive terms as Orange County Sheriff, remaining at the post until deciding not to seek re-election in 1974.
+The James A. Musick Facility, part of the Orange County Sheriff's Department, is named for him.

+Death

 Musick died December 15, 1992, at a nursing home in his hometown of Santa Ana, California.